MicrosoftDocs/m365copilot-docs/docs/faq.md

 With actions, you can light up agents that work *in-context* of Microsoft 365 Copilot, or you can use them to provide skills to agents that work in *immersive* experiences, such as declarative agents.

-### What's the difference between Power Platform plugins and API connectors
+### What's the difference between Power Platform plugins and API connectors?

-Both Power Platform connectors and API plugins allow for the calling of a standard REST API given an Open API definition (Swagger) that describes it.
+Both Power Platform connectors and API plugins allow for the calling of a standard REST API given an OpenAPI definition (Swagger) that describes it.
 Power Platform connectors are used from Power Platform, which includes Copilot Studio, and API plugins are defined in a Microsoft Teams or Microsoft 365 app package along with declarative agents.

 ### What's the equivalent of API plugins in Copilot Studio?